-Both celery seed and celery salt can provide your food with concentrated celery flavor.
+Both celery seed and celery salt can provide your food with a concentrated celery flavor.
 In both cases, you will be able to get an intense burst of flavor but without the fibrous bulk of celery leaves and stalks.
 If you are trying to choose between these two spices, you may be wondering if their flavors are the same or if you can use one in place of the other.
-In this installment of SPICEography Showdown, we will compare celery seed and celery salt to help you decide which to use.
+Let’s compare celery seed and celery salt to help you decide which to use.

 How do celery seed and celery salt differ in flavor?